 Human trafficking is the third-largest international crime industry – behind illegal drugs and arms trafficking – which makes profits of $32 billion annually.
 The U.S. State Department estimates that 600,000-800,000 people are trafficked across international borders every year, with 80% of these victims being women and children who are forced into commercial sexual exploitation.

-Data is siloed within and across organizations
+Data is siloed within and across organizations.

-The tool filters out irrelevant noise and sees larger trends across locations, helping organizations better identify the situation as a whole.
+It filters out irrelevant noise and sees larger trends across locations, helping organizations better identify the situation as a whole.